merlab-uw/Klone/Part2.HowToUseSingularities.md

 ```
 # Specify directories and file names
 DIR1=elpetrou@klone.hyak.uw.edu:/gscratch/merlab/elpetrou # Path to directory on Klone containing the files to be copied
-FILE=herring.filt.vcf # name of file to be copied
+FILE=herring.filt.recode.vcf # name of file to be copied
 DIR2=/mnt/hgfs/D # Path to target directory on local computer

 # Move file from supercomputer to local computer: